lmshaffe/node-stuff/README.md

 ``node-tests:`` Exploring testing frameworks of node.
 I'm using Mocha, Expect, and Rewire in these.
 I explore asynchronous call testing and creating spies

+``node-todo-api`` Basic API service for a todo list app.
+Uses mongoose, body-parser, lodash, and express.
+For tests, I am using mocha, expect, and supertest.

 ES6 will try to be used where applicable.